tilburgsciencehub/website/content/topics/Research-skills/templates-dynamic-content/dynamic reports/figure-formatting-rmarkdown.md

 <img src = "../images/subfigures-rmarkdown.PNG" width="400">
 </p>

-This setup ensures that your sub-figures are neatly organized, each with its own caption, within a single, well-captioned figure, enhancing both the readability and aesthetic appeal of your document.
+This setup sets the basis for your sub-figures to be neatly organized, each with its own caption, within a single, well-captioned figure, beneficical to both the readability and aesthetic appeal of your document.

 {{% tip %}}